-- NCTPA will perform a background check and drug testing on the assigned driver.
-NCTPA will also ask for proof that the candidate is covered under that agency’s worker’s compensation insuance.
+- NVTA will perform a background check and drug testing on the assigned driver.
+NVTA will also ask for proof that the candidate is covered under that agency’s worker’s compensation insuance.

-- If the assigned driver passes all the requirements above, NCTPA will provide training to the driver and add them onto our vehicle insurance.
+- If the assigned driver passes all the requirements above, NVTA will provide training to the driver and add them onto our vehicle insurance.

 After the assigned driver has been trained, you can schedule time to borrow a vehicle.
 The organization applying is in charge of picking up and returning the vehicle, submitting trip paperwork, and replacing the gasoline used.
 Most vehicles require a Class B driver’s license.